 A few people will answer the DiSC survey in an unexpected manner for the DISC model.
 This doesn’t mean that the person was dishonest, but that he or she differs from people who responded in a mostly similar manner.
 The Everything DiSC Supplemental Report for Facilitators provides scores for all eight DiSC scales: D, Di/iD, i, iS/Si, S, SC/CS, C and CD/DC, giving you more information to help your participant understand their style and priorities.

-More information about the evaluation of the Everything DiSC assessments, including Work of Leaders and the Comparison Reports is available in the Research Report for Adaptive Testing Assessment.
+More information about the evaluation of the Everything DiSC assessments, including Work of Leaders and the Comparison Reports is available in the About Everything DiSC: Theory and Research.
 If you want even more, you’ll find it in the Everything DiSC Manual.

 View our overview of DiSC styles on Slideshare